wombleton/gitlaw-nz/acts/I/Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003.md

     *   (b) the prescribing of medication for care recipients.

-    (3) All guidelines and standards issued under subsection (1) are regulations for the purposes of the [Regulations (Disallowance) Act 1989][290], but are not regulations for the purposes of the [Acts and Regulations Publication Act 1989][291].
+    (3) All guidelines and standards issued under subsection (1) are disallowable instruments, but not legislative instruments, for the purposes of the [Legislation Act 2012][290] and must be presented to the House of Representatives under [section 41][291] of that Act.

     Compare: 1992 No 46 [s 130][292]

+    Section 148(3): replaced, on 5 August 2013, by [section 77(3)][293] of the Legislation Act 2012 (2012 No 119).

 ##### 149 Rules

-*   Rules may be made under [section 16A][293] of the Family Courts Act 1980 regulating the practice and procedure of Family Courts in proceedings under this Act.
+*   Rules may be made under [section 16A][294] of the Family Courts Act 1980 regulating the practice and procedure of Family Courts in proceedings under this Act.

 ##### 150 Regulations